saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 {% endhighlight %}

-***mkdir*** will prompt an error message if you try to create nested folders where any of the parent directories does not exist.
+***mkdir*** will prompt an error message if you try to create nested folders where any of the parent directories do not exist.

 {% highlight bash %}
 $ mkdir new_folder/nested1/nested2